critchards/CPXmas/README.md

 Circuit Playground christmas ornament

-This project is for the 2022 Make it Forward charity drive at Microsoft Vancouver
+This project is for the 2022 Make it Forward charity drive at Microsoft Vancouver Made with platformIO in VS Code.

 ## Intent
 This project will use the Adafruit Circuit Playground Classic (CPC) as a Christmas ornament.
 The CPC will play music using the basic tone generator and flash the Neopixels in a festiv manner.
 The design will include laser cut wooden housing to hold the CPC
-Planned feature list in sort of intended order
+<p>Planned feature list in sort of intended order

 1. Randomly play songs from memory - DONE
 2. Randomly flash Neopixels - DONE, but removed for more fancy effects
 3. Housing design to hold CPC and battery pack - DONE